dreadedsoftware/2018_ScalaDays_TyDD/target/scala-2.12/tut/_08_LibraryDesign/lesson.md

 // warning: previously defined trait Application is not a companion to object Application.
 // Companions must be defined together; you may wish to use :paste mode for this.
 ```
+The only thing that needs to change is the basic constructor.
+The composition constructors remain unchanged.
+To add `QA` into our business logic, we only need to add `QA` instances
+to implicit scope.
+This is very similar to dependency injection.

+# Library Design
+Scala is not a type driven language; it is object functional.
+Doing type driven development in Scala takes a lot of planning
+and discipline.

+Thus far, we have used the mantra _Type, Define, Refine_
+which is great for simple applications abstracted
+out of simple functions.
+How do we begin to employ this discipline
+from the start of a large project?

+From reading a lot of code in the wild (GitHub is a treasure trove!),
+I have found some similarities in all the heavily typed code people
+write.
+Some of these things work when doing TyDD in general
+(Idris, Hskell, Scala, C#, Python) and some of them are Scala specific.
+We'll try to distinguish the generally applicable form the Scala-only.

+## Divorce Definitions from Constructions
+This can be done in any language (it is even forced in some).
+The idea
+is data and functions can be separated.